-Thyme by the Bay – Gorgeous outdoor seating overlooking Mobile Bay, this newcomer to the restaurant scene is operated by long-time restauranteurs who know what customers like.
+Thyme – Recently moved to Section Street, this new location is still operated by long-time restauranteurs who know what customers like.
 Homemade soups and their own house-made ravioli recipe are also offered with a certified angus steak that has received rave reviews.
 Very good food with a little bit of everything, and all of it being very inventive.
-Very small seating areas, but will soon open a new location in downtown.
-Stay tuned!
+Reservations for dinner are recommended.

 Gambino’s – I think this was the first restaurant we ate in when we visited Fairhope.
 Locals have always loved this place and it features not only delicious Italian dishes, but also a selection of local seafood as well as other standard items.
 Last time I checked, it had a lunch buffet, with a southern flair.
 Here’s a previous review I gave it.

 Shux on the Pier – The owners of Shux on the Pier also own Gambino’s and Thyme by the Bay, but all three are very different.
 Shux is down the hill on the Fairhope Pier and offers an variety of oyster and seafood dishes, along with a burger, steak and Philly steak sandwich.